HOME Kansai Wakayama Wakayama, Koyasan 10 Best Places to See Autumn Leaves in Wakayama & When to Enjoy in 2024

 One of the areas most famous for these colors is near the Toga no Ki Teahouse, where a thick canopy of leaves resembling an old-style thatched-roof house gives visitors the surreal feeling of slipping back into Japan’s history.

 Peak autumn colors are from late November to early December.
-You can get to the Kumano Kodo by taking a bus from JR Kii-Tanabe Station and getting off at Kobiro-toge (Kobiro-oji).
+You can get to the Kumano Kodo by taking a bus from JR Kii-Tanabe Station and getting off at Kobiro-toge (Kobiro-oji), a journey that takes about an hour a 20 minutes.

 • Toga no Ki Teahouse